followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/groupCellTemplate.md

 Contains a data object that represents data items matching a grouping key.
 For example, if you group grid records by country, the following object can be obtained from the **data** field.

         <!--JavaScript-->{
-            key: 'Spain', // The name of a country
+            key: "Spain", // The name of a country
             items: [      // Data source objects corresponding to the key { ... },
                 { ... },